Heritage Capital offers three Individual Stock Programs:

 However, each position in the Institutional Strategy has its own individual sell point.
 If any holding breaks down on a technical basis, it is sold without question.
 Thus, exposure to market risk will automatically decline when the market enters a negative market environment.

-In addition, the Institutional Strategy incorporates a “top down” oriented hedging strategy based on our Market Environment Model.
-In short, when the Environment Model is negative, we will use available cash to purchase inverse and/or leveraged inverse ETFs (securities designed to increase in value when the underlying index falls) in order to hedge long positions in the portfolio.
+In addition, the Equity Leaders Strategy incorporates a “top down” oriented hedging strategy based on our market environment models.
+In short, when the models are negative, we will use available cash to purchase inverse and/or leveraged inverse ETFs (securities designed to increase in value when the underlying index falls) in order to hedge long positions in the portfolio.

 Minimum Account Size: $50,000